Monday, 28 February 2022

 While driving over to the sports centre yesterday I was treated to a gorgeous rainbow which transformed the dark clouds with its burst of light.
 Beautiful.
 I do enjoy my swimming and the water seemed particularly sparkling as I swam my 1000 metres.
 A lady arrived into the pool, exclaimed at the cold wind and informed me that she always swims 64 lengths.
 I was impressed because that’s much more than my 40 lengths but I couldn’t help noticing that she left the pool after only about 15 minutes.
 She could talk the talk but she didn’t swim the swim.

 This evening I went with James and Gordon to Motherwell Concert Hall to see Sir Ranulph Fiennes speaking about his life as an adventurer.
 What a good speaker he is; very entertaining.
 The audience loved him.
 He is a craggy looking 77 year old, very weather-beaten with quite a lot of the tops of his fingers missing.
-However he was very good-looking when he was younger, as could be seen in some of his earlier slides.
+However he was very good-looking when he was younger, as could be seen in some of his earlier slides, and was once nearly chosen to play James Bond on screen!
+However he said that he decided to leave the acting to his distant cousins, Ralph and Joseph!

-I went to Jenn’s Mum’s funeral this morning.
+I went to Jenn F’s Mum’s funeral this morning.
 I found it very moving.
 It’s always seeing the family upset that gets to me.
 Lynn should have had many more years with her beautiful daughters and lovely grand-children.
 The priest gave a very good sermon, about how people make Christianity too complicated when it should be simple, about love.
-It’s a while since I have been at a Catholic funeral and I liked all of the responses and the music especially Psalm 91.
+It’s a while since I have been at a Catholic funeral and I liked all of the responses and the music especially "On Eagle's Wings" based on Psalm 91, which I haven't heard before.
 I think that it was a good funeral service for a much-loved lady, and I hope that it was a comfort to the family.

 It was still very windy today and there were several huge gusts of wind during the service that sounded as if the roof of the chapel was about to lift off.
 It has been much windier up north than in Glasgow and I noticed in the Ullapool Facebook page that peoples’ bins and greenhouses have been blown into other peoples’ gardens as well as roads being blocked temporarily by trees.